 For many a visitor, Nepal is unmistakably about the Himalayas.
 It’s obvious from the moment you set foot.

 As I drove into Kathmandu, I saw more tourists wearing trekking boots than flip-flops or sandals (although maybe the mud had something to do with this…).
 And finding a trekking gear store or trekking tour operator in these parts seemed about as difficult as finding a casino in Vegas.
+They’re everywhere.

 Of course, there may also be plenty of Hindu and Buddhist temples to see, traditional villages to visit, and rhinos and tigers to chase (specifically in Chitwan National Park), but Nepal’s snowy peaks are clearly what brings many people here in the first place.